-I am immensely proud of the Sixth Form at The Regis School and I hope that the courses outlined in this prospectus will spark your interest.
-I know that you will value the care, individual attention, and sense of community which makes the Sixth Form College so successful achieving 'The Best in Everyone'.
+I am immensely proud of the Sixth Form at The Regis School and I hope that the courses and information outlined in this prospectus interest and excite you.
+If you value the care, individual attention, and sense of community our Sixth Form offers, coupled with the recent outstanding exam achievement and results, this is the place for you!